 During this time there will be some disruption, but please bear with us as we’re working hard to make this garden a place you will want to visit year after year.

-Global Growth Vegetable garden – sponsored by Witan Investment Trust
+Global Growth Vegetable Garden – sponsored by Witan Investment Trust

 The garden features a cornucopia of fruit and vegetables, challenging perceptions of conventional allotments with its range of everyday, exotic, and edible ornamental vegetables from across the globe.
 Planted in a combination of ground-level and raised beds, it will also test the boundaries of growing tender edibles in a dry Essex climate with heavy clay soil.
 Discover ten interesting edibles we're growing in the garden.

 See a stunning array of fresh fruit and vegetables in an inspirational setting and discover where our food originates from.